ben-trainer/Ticketing-System/README.md

 <br />

 <h2>Lessons Learned</h2>
 During this lab I was able to practice some of the fundamentals of working the Help Desk position.
 Making use of the SaaS user interface, and navigating my way to the company's knowledge base.
 I practiced viewing tickets, assigning ticket priority, type, and status.
 I finished off by resovling the tickets using the company's knowledge base.
+This lab helped me gain an understanding of one of the many ticketing systems offered.